 - He's also very fond of shouting out YouTube ration reviewer Steve 1989 MRE Info.
 He has used Steve's catchphrase "Let's get this out on a tray...
 Nice!
 Mmmkay" several times and shouted him out by name in one episode.

-- His 5 Million subscriber special features a shot-for-shot remake of Homer's Food Porn montage/rampage of eating through all of New Orlean's dozens of unique dishes from The Simpsons episode "Lisa Gets The Blues", including mimicking the exact body language, positioning, and eating methods that Homer applies to every dish.
-The video goes into extreme detail the absurd amount of research and planning into finding out exactly where each dish could be found, including mapping out a travel route just to reach the restaurants.
-They thought they would be the first people to actually recreate the scene, but discovered that they were beaten out by just 3 days earlier.
+- His 5 Million subscriber special features a shot-for-shot remake of Homer's Food Porn montage/rampage of eating through all of New Orleans' dozens of unique dishes from The Simpsons episode "Lisa Gets The Blues", including mimicking the exact body language, positioning, and eating methods that Homer applies to every dish.
+The video goes into extreme detail about the absurd amount of research and planning into finding out exactly where each dish could be found, including mapping out a travel route just to reach the restaurants.
+They thought they would be the first people to actually recreate the scene, but discovered that they were beaten to the punch three days earlier, which is referenced in their video.

 - Sick Episode: He recorded the Cold Cure episode while he was sick with an unidentified illness.
 He mentions the severity of the COVID-19 pandemic, but reports of loss of smell and taste being a possible symptomnote were only being released on the same day that he uploaded the video.
-He also mentions in the comments that he and Jess had been sick for 7 days so far, and his doctor recommended not getting tested unless he was hospitalized.
+He also mentions in the comments that he and Jess had been sick for 7 days so farnote , and his doctor recommended not getting tested unless he was hospitalized.
+It was later confirmed when he and Sohla stated that they both had the antibodies for COVID during a July crossover episode.

 - Slow Motion: Occasionally used for neat effects, like showing an alcohol-based fireball in the "It's Always Sunny in Philadelphia Special".